camaraproject/Commonalities/documentation/API-design-guidelines.md

 <u>b) Response body validation</u><br>

-A more common way to attack an API is to send incorrect values or malicious codes within the data sent in the request to obtain relevant information from internal services.
-Mainly, the APIs do not know if the transmitted data is valid or not, so in the end the malicious data can navigate to the backend and cause serious problems.
+A more common way to attack an API is to send incorrect values or malicious codes within the data sent in the request to collect relevant information from internal services.
+Mainly, the APIs do not know if the transmitted data is valid or not, so in the end, the malicious data can navigate to the backend and cause serious problems.

 To avoid these undesirable situations, the APIs can carry out a previous control of the payload structure.
 These validations are performed using JSON definitions with a description of the JSON structure, fields, and value formats in this payload.